-I didn't want to watch 'Dear White People' because I lived it
+I didn't want to watch "Dear White People" because I lived it

 I was a freshman in college in the spring of 2004 when a series of high-profile racially motivated events swept across campus.
 I went to a small liberal arts school tucked away on a tiny patch of Southern California desert.
 The beach was an hour’s drive west, the San Gabriel Mountains a half-hour’s drive east, so in even the dead of winter, as snow fell not all that far away, the sunny, 80-degree weather made the whole thing feel more like summer camp than it should have been.

-It started in January, when an 11-foot tall cross that had been part of a student art project was stolen and dragged from one end of campus to another, then burned.
+It started in January, when an 11-foot-tall cross that had been part of a student art project was stolen and dragged from one end of campus to another, then burned.
 In February, a fake fraternity—real ones were officially banned on campus—sent hopefuls on a scavenger hunt to “take a picture with 10 Asians.”
-Later that month, the word “nigger” was scrawled across a calendar featuring an image of George Washington Carver, the famed African-American inventor.
+Later that month, the word “nigger” was scrawled across a calendar featuring an image of George Washington Carver, the famed African American inventor.
 A lesbian couple reported being called “some fucking dykes” as they crossed a main campus road.

 Then, later in March, a Jewish professor who had been an ally of marginalized students on campus, most of whom had grown more frightened as the semester’s events dragged on, walked out of class one day and found her car vandalized—hateful messages calling her a “nigger lover” and “kike” were scrawled on the side, her windows bashed in, tires slashed, and a partially drawn swastika on the roof.